 In the early 1800s in Australia, a number of local exchanges were formed operated for various periods in cities including Melbourne, Bendigo and Ballarat.
 The history dates back to 1871 when the Sydney Stock Exchange began operations.

-In 1987, the still-active Sydney exchange and five other state exchanges merged to form the Australian Stock Exchange.
+In 1987, the still-active Sydney exchange and five other state exchanges merged to form the Australian Securities Exchange.
 In 2006, the Australian Stock Exchange merged with the Sydney Futures Exchange to form the ASX Group.

 How ASX Works